JakobMie/nightlightstats/README.md

 - Abrahams, A., Oram, C., & Lozano-Gracia, N. (2018).
 Deblurring DMSP nighttime lights: A new method using Gaussian filters and frequencies of illumination.
 Remote Sensing of Environment, 210, 242-258.

 - Bluhm, R. & Krause, M. (2018).
 Top lights - Bright cities and their contribution to economic development.
 CESifo Working Paper No. 7411.

+- Gibson, J., Olivia, S. Boe-Gibson, G. (2020).
+Night lights in economics: Sources and uses.
+CSAE Working Paper Series 2020-01, Centre for the Study of African Economies, University of Oxford.

 - Henderson, J. V., Storeygard, A., & Weil, D. N. (2012).
 Measuring economic growth from outer space.
 American Economic Review, 102(2).